 Prove it has sufficient finances to operate (thereby protecting player funds)

 Provide evidence that its operation is transparent and trustworthy

 Provide evidence that the person in charge is capable of operating a gambling business

 Provide proof of a clear criminal record

 The Malta Gaming Authority governs all gambling activities in Malta which means that any online casino based within Malta must observe its rules, even if it targets a UK audience.
 Its licensing procedures are informed by the Lotteries and Other Games Act 2001 as well as Maltese gambling regulations.
 The MGA is held in the highest regard within the gambling industry and is considered a leading authority in regards to due diligence and good governance.
 Like the UKCG, the MGA’s mission is to ensure that gaming is transparent, fair and free of corruption or crime.
 The protection of minors as well as the vulnerable is also a major priority.

 Once we’ve evaluated an operator according to the above criteria, we assign it a casino rating out of 100.
 You can see these scores in the header of each review and in the casinos category page.

-Alongside each online casino review we provide a table of information for quick information.
+Alongside each online casino review, we provide a table of information for quick information.
 This includes the following data:

 Online Casino Reviews

-See below for our extensive range of casino ratings.
+See above for our extensive range of casino ratings.
 There are currently more than 120 reviews, covering dedicated casinos as well as specialist slot sites.
 To the right, we’ve included some of the most highly-rated operators together with related welcome promotions.